department-of-veterans-affairs/va.gov-team/products/health-care/covid-vaccine-distribution/research/P13.md

 ## Intro - 5 minutes

 Thanks for joining us today!
-My name is Marian Adly and I also have some colleagues on the line observing and taking notes.
+My name is Lauryl Zenobi and I also have some colleagues on the line observing and taking notes.
 Today we're going to talk about your thoughts on the COVID-19 vaccine and how you would like to receive information and updates on the vaccine in the months to come.

 Before we start, a few things I want to mention:
 - **This entire session should take about 45-60 minutes.** I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.